baphled/dotfile-diaries/tmux.markdown

 ----
 To get the ideal width for the userlist you need to update your irc window to get the idea height `tmux list-windows`

+  * Setup copy and paste bindings to emulate vim